 A windsurfer basically consists of a board, mast, boom and sail.
 The principle of windsurfing is simple; you stand on the board, with your feet roughly shoulder width apart, and hold the sail up with your hands.
 The aim is to control the board and execute all the different manoeuvres with a variety of techniques.
 When you learn to windsurf it will be in a safe, calm environment where you can get to grips with the theory and techniques of the sport.
 After mastering these you can move onto sailing in more challenging conditions and continually improve your windsurfing ability.

-George Shillito, a regular on the BWA (British Wavesailing Association) Tour and manager of a successful watersports centre, knows all about introducing new people to the sport.
+George Shillito, a regular on the BWA (British Wavesailing Association) Tour and former manager of a successful watersports centre, knows all about introducing new people to the sport.
 George shares his knowledge on getting started in windsurfing, as well as how the weather will affect your first, and all future, sessions on the water.

 “For windsurfers, checking a forecast is the blood line that links the first-time novices to the international-travelling, wind-battered professionals.
 For each and every windsurfer checking the forecast kick-starts a chain reaction of religious routines, preparations and difficult deliberation as to what kit to take, where to take it and why take it there.